Peppi

-Peppi is a female Finnish name.
+In Finland, Peppi is a female name.
 Originally it may have been derived from Filippa, but its popularity in the 2000s is explained by Astrid Lindgren's character Pippi Longstocking (Finnish: Peppi Pitkätossu).
 As of 2015 the name has been given to 2,796 people.
 The name was added to the almanac in 2010, with a name day on 1 April.